aurule/npc/README.md

 # Configuration

-NPC reads config values from a json file: `support/settings-default.json`.
-I plan to allow per-campaign and maybe per-user overrides in the future, but that doesn't work yet.
+NPC reads config values from three separate files.
+These settings files use the json syntax and allow comments.

-The json files used by NPC allow comments, and the default settings file has extensive documentation of the available options.
+Default values are loaded from `support/settings-default.json` within the install directory.
+This file has extensive documentation of the available settings.

+User settings are loaded from `~/.config/npc/settings-user.json`.
+Settings in this file will overwrite the default values.

+Finally, campaign settings are loaded from `.npc/settings-campaign.json` within the current directory at runtime.
+Settings here will overwrite the default and user values.